perisphere-rwe/perinary/README.md

 coverage](https://codecov.io/gh/bcjaeger/perinary/graph/badge.svg)](https://app.codecov.io/gh/bcjaeger/perinary)
 <!-- badges: end -->

-A grammar for data dictionaries with three primary verbs:
+A grammar for data dictionaries with four primary verbs:

-1.  `set`: initialize or modify meta data
+1.  `get`: retrieve meta data from a dictionary
-2.  `get`: retrieve meta data
+2.  `set`: modify meta data in a dictionary
-3.  `infuse`: apply meta data
+3.  `infuse`: put meta data from a dictionary into a data frame as an attribute
+4.  `insert`: put meta data from a dictionary into a data frame as new columns

-Dictionaries are often developed outside of a computing session and stored as static files, making it inconvenient to apply meta data from the dictionary to your data. `perinary` aims to bring the magic of a dictionary to your R session, providing dynamic and intuitive methods to insert meta data into your results right when you need it.
+Dictionaries are often developed outside of a computing session and stored as static files, making it inconvenient to apply meta data from the dictionary to your data. `perinary` aims to bring the magic of a dictionary to your R session, providing intuitive ways to put meta data into your results when you need it.

 ## Installation